owncloud/ocis/services/postprocessing/README.md

 The `postprocessing` service will then coordinate configured postprocessing steps like scanning the file for viruses.
 During postprocessing, the file will be in a `processing state` where only a limited set of actions are available.
 Note that this processing state excludes file accessibility by users.

 When all postprocessing steps have completed successfully, the file will be made accessible for users.

+## Storing Postprocessing Data

+The `postprocessing` service needs to store some metadata about uploads to be able to orchestrate post-processing.
+When running in single binary mode, the default in-memory implementation will be just fine.
+In distributed deployments it is recommended to use a persistent store, see below for more details.

+The `postprocessing` service stores its metadata via the configured store in `POSTPROCESSING_STORE_TYPE`.
+Possible stores are:
+  -   `memory`: Basic in-memory store and the default.
+  -   `ocmem`: Advanced in-memory store allowing max size.
+  -   `redis`: Stores data in a configured Redis cluster.
+  -   `redis-sentinel`: Stores data in a configured Redis Sentinel cluster.
+  -   `etcd`: Stores data in a configured etcd cluster.
+  -   `nats-js`: Stores data using key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
+  -   `noop`: Stores nothing.
+Useful for testing.
+Not recommended in production environments.

+1. Note that in-memory stores are by nature not reboot-persistent.
+2. Though usually not necessary, a database name and a database table can be configured for event stores if the event store supports this.
+Generally not applicable for stores of type `in-memory`.
+These settings are blank by default which means that the standard settings of the configured store apply.
+3. The postprocessing service can be scaled if not using `in-memory` stores and the stores are configured identically over all instances.
+4. When using `redis-sentinel`, the Redis master to use is configured via `POSTPROCESSING_STORE_NODES` in the form of `<sentinel-host>:<sentinel-port>/<redis-master>` like `10.10.0.200:26379/mymaster`.

 ## Additional Prerequisites for the Postprocessing Service